Leadership development

 What is included in an executive coaching package?

-A formal executive coaching package typically includes a set number of 1:1 sessions over three to six months, a baseline leadership assessment, between-session support, and progress measurement at defined milestones.
+A formal executive coaching package typically includes a baseline leadership assessment, a set number of 1:1 sessions over three to six months, between-session support, and progress measurement at defined milestones.

 Higher-investment programs include 360-degree feedback, stakeholder interviews, and HR progress reporting.

-Buyers should confirm exactly what each quoted fee covers before signing, as scope varies considerably between coaches and firms.
+Confirm exactly what each quoted fee covers before signing, as scope varies considerably between coaches and firms.

 How do companies fund executive coaching?